day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ### After dispatch

-When `dispatch` is passed an event vector, it just puts that event onto a conveyor belt for processing.
+When `dispatch` is passed an event vector, it just puts that event into a queue for processing.

 So, the event is not processed synchronously, like a function call.
 The processing happens **later** - asynchronously.
+Very soon, but not now.

-The consumer on the end of the `dispatch` conveyor is a `router` which will organise for that event to be processed by the right `event handler`.
+The consumer on the end of the `dispatch` queue is a `router` which will organise for the event to be processed by the right `event handler`.

 The `router`:
-1. inspects the 1st element of the arriving event vector
+1. inspects the 1st element of an event vector
-2. look in its registry for the event handler which is registered for this kind of event
+2. looks in a registry for the event handler which is **registered** for this kind of event
-3. it calls that event handler.
+3. calls that event handler with the right arguments

-As a re-frame app developer, your job is to write and register a handler for each kind of event.
+As a re-frame app developer, your job then is to write and register a handler for each kind of event.

 ## Event Handlers (domino 2)

 Collectively, event handlers provide the control logic in a re-frame application.

-This "simple" application has three events, identified by keywords:
+In this "simple" application, 3 kinds of event are dispatched:
   `:initialise`
   `:time-color-change`
   `:timer`

-Because there's 3 events, below you'll see 3 handler registrations.
+Because there's 3 events, below we'll register 3 event handlers.

 ### reg-event-db

+We register event
-For this simple application, we will register handlers using re-frame's `reg-event-db`.
+handlers using re-frame's `reg-event-db`.

 `reg-event-db` is used like this:
 ```clj